eskay993/gamefiles/silent-hill-4/README.md

 Note 2: Controller works out of the box on desktop.
 It does not on Steam Deck.
 Not all the buttons are mapped correctly.
 You have two options:

-1. Remap the controls on Steam Deck as follows to match PS2 controls (keep everything other button as default):
+1. Remap the controls on Steam Deck as follows to match PS2 controls (keep every other button as default):

 | Button | Remap to |
 |---|---|